tashapiro/anything-is-plotsible/README.md

 ### About

 This is an introductory talk designed for people who are new to R and want to learn data visualization.
-In this talk, we will explore a variety of plot types and the different R packages avaialble to bring your design ideas to life.
-No prior coding experience required or software installationr required (no hands on coding).
+In this talk, we will explore a variety of plot types and the different R packages available to bring your design ideas to life.
+No prior coding experience required or software installation required (no hands on coding).

 ### Materials

 Slides were generated using [Quarto revealjs](https://quarto.org/docs/presentations/revealjs/).

 ## 📦 Data Viz Packages